-Chapter 1 Probabilities and random variables Probability theory is a systematic method for describing randomness and uncertainty.
+Chapter 1 Probabilities and random variables 1.1 Overview Probability theory provides a systematic method for describing randomness and uncertainty.
 It prescribes a set of mathematical rules for manipulating and calculating probabilities and expectations.
 It has been applied in many areas: gambling, insurance, finance, the study of experimental error, statistical inference, and more.
-One standard approach to probability theory (but not the only approach) starts from the concept of a sample space, which is an exhaustive list of possible outcomes in an experiment or other situation where the result is uncertain.
+One standard approach to probability theory (but not the only one) starts from the concept of a sample space, which is an exhaustive list of possible outcomes in an experiment or other situation where the result is uncertain.
 Subsets of the list are called events.
 For example, in the very simple situation where 3 coins are tossed, the sample space might be $$S = \{hhh, hht, hth, htt, thh, tht, tth, ttt\}.$$ There is an event corresponding to "the second coin landed heads", namely, $$\{hhh, hht, thh, tht\}.$$ Each element in the sample space corresponds to a uniquely specified outcome.
 Notice that S contains nothing that would specify an outcome like "the second coin spun 17 times, was in the air for 3.26 seconds, rolled 23.7 inches when it landed, then ended with heads facing up".
-If we wish to contemplate such events we need a more intricate sample space S. Indeed, the choice of S-the detail with which possible outcomes are described-depends on the sort of events we wish to describe.
+If we wish to contemplate such events we need a more intricate sample space S. Indeed, the choice of S-the detail with which possible outcomes are described-depends on the sort of events we wish to study.
 In general, a sample space can make it easier to think precisely about events, but it is not always essential.
 It often suffices to manipulate events via a small number of rules (to be specified soon) without explicitly identifying the events with subsets of a sample space.
 If the outcome of the experiment corresponds to a point of a sample space belonging to some event, one says that the event has occurred.
 For example, with the outcome hhh each of the events {no tails}, {at least one head}, {more heads than tails} occurs, but the event {even number of heads} does not.
 The uncertainty is modelled by a probability assigned to each event.
-The probability of an event E is denoted by $\mathbb{P}E$ .
-One popular interpretation of $\mathbb{P}$ (but not the only one) is as a long run frequency: in a very large version: Aug2011 Stat241/541 printed: 29 August 2011 ©David Pollard number (N) of repetitions of the experiment, (number of times E occurs)/ $N \approx \mathbb{P}E$ , More about independence soon.

-provided the experiments are independent of each other.
+The probability of an event E is denoted by $\mathbb{P}E$.
+One popular interpretation of \mathbb{P} (but not the only one) is as a long run frequency: in a very large number (N) of repetitions of the experiment, (number of times E occurs)/ $N \approx \mathbb{P}E$, provided the experiments are independent of each other.

 As many authors have pointed out, there is something fishy about this interpretation.
 For example, it is difficult to make precise the meaning of "independent of each other" without resorting to explanations that degenerate into circular discussions about the meaning of probability and independence.
 This fact does not seem to trouble most supporters of the frequency theory.
 The interpretation is regarded as a justification for the adoption of a set of mathematical rules, or axioms.
-See Chapter 2 for an alternative interpretation, based on fair prices.
+See the Appendix to Chapter 2 for an alternative interpretation, based on fair prices.
 The first four rules are easy to remember if you think of probability as a proportion.
 One more rule will be added soon.

-Rules for probabilities.
+Rules for probabilities - (P1) $0 \leq \mathbb{P}E \leq 1$ for every event E. - (P2) For the empty subset \emptyset (= the "impossible event"), $\mathbb{P}\emptyset = 0$, - (P3) For the whole sample space (= the "certain event"), $\mathbb{P}S = 1$. - (P4) If an event E is a disjoint union of a sequence of events $E_1, E_2, ...$ then $\mathbb{P}E = \sum_i \mathbb{P}E_i$. $More\ about \\ independence\ soon.$